d-meagher/admin-header-colour/readme.md

 # Admin Header Colours

-This repository contains a WordPress plugin named "Admin Bar Colour".
+A very simple WordPress plugin named "Admin Bar Colour".
 It changes the colour of the admin bar based on the environment.

 ## Features